solana-mobile/solana-mobile-doc-site/docs/react-native/building_transactions.md

 ## Send a Transaction

 After a transaction is signed by the appropriate accounts, it can be submitted to the Solana network via RPC.
-See the next guide, _Using Mobile Walelt Adapter_ to learn how to sign transactions.
+See the next guide, _Using Mobile Wallet Adapter_ to learn how to sign transactions.

 <Tabs>
 <TabItem value="versionedTransaction" label="Versioned Transactions">